Confessions of a Thug (novel): Historicity

 Ameer Ali, the fictional anti-hero protagonist of Confessions of a Thug, is a composite of multiple real-life thugs: Feringhea, Ameer Alee, and Aman Subahdar.
 Feringhea was a jamadar, or captain, and led many expeditions before turning into a prolific informer for the British.
 The historical Ameer Alee, who provided the fictional character's name, was a low-ranking thug mentioned only twice by Sleeman in his definitive work.
 Finally, Aman Subahdar was described by Sleeman as "the foremost thug of his day," but died before the events of the novel conclude.
 One scene in the novel, in which a thug band led by Ameer Ali suffers a misfortune, is lifted almost word-for-word from Sleeman's book.
 In the historical version, Aman Subahdar led the expedition.
 Further, Feringhea and Aman Subahdar were cousins but no such comparable character exists in the novel.

+Publishing history

+Originally published by Richard Bentley in three volumes in 1839, a second edition followed in 1840 and another in 1858.
+Henry S. King published a single-volume edition in 1873, and a new edition appeared from Kegan Paul, Trench & Co. in 1885.
+Oxford University Press first printed it in 1916 for their World's Classics series, with an introduction by C. W. Stewart.
+Francis Yeats-Brown edited an edition for Eyre & Spottiswoode in 1938.
+More recently editions have appeared from publisher Anthony Blond in the "Doughty Library" series (1967) and the Folio Society (1974), with illustrations by Clarke Hutton.

+Analysis

+Scholarship has recently questioned the existence of the thuggee cult, and the extent to which Meadows Taylor contributed to a misunderstanding of banditry in India.
+Jonathan Perris has argued that Confessions of a Thug had less to do with Indian social history than with the existing literary culture of London at the time.
+Perris argues that the novel amalgamated metropolitan sensationalism with Indian social history, participating in the construction of the "thug" in the British imagination.